 Ensure that calico-node has RBAC permissions to access that secret.

 Specify the secret and key name on the relevant BGPPeer resource.

 Create or update Kubernetes secret

-If calico-node in your cluster is running in a namespace other than kube-system, you should create the secret in that namespace instead of in kube-system.
+Note: If calico-node in your cluster is running in a namespace other than calico-system, you should create the secret in that namespace instead of in calico-system.

 To use this password below in a BGPPeer resource, you need to note the secret name